badrbenfraj/altar.io-full-stack-exercise/README.md

 pnpm nx run frontend-e2e:e2e
 ```

-Storybook for UI Components
+## Storybook for UI Components

 Storybook is used to showcase and develop UI components in isolation.
-To start Storybook for your project:
+To start Storybook for the project:

 ```bash
 pnpm nx run components:storybook